Top 25 best places for a second home

 - Median home price: $329,000

 4. Bay Harbor, MichiganBay Harbor is nestled away in northern Michigan, stretching across five miles of the Lake Michigan shoreline.
-It’s a popular vacation destination for Midwestern residents due to its small town feel and resort-level accommodations.
+It’s one of the most popular vacation destinations for Midwestern residents due to its small town feel, resort-level accommodations and vacation rental property availability.
 Visitors and permanent residents alike are drawn to its spas, fishing charters and breathtaking scenery.

 - Median home price: $332,000